M.S.Ed. School Supervision

 A Duquesne degree is an investment in your future.
 Join one of the nation's top-tier universities with the best value, considering cost and academic quality, as ranked by U.S. News & World Report.
 At Duquesne, you'll become part of a community of nearly 9,500 students studying at the undergraduate, graduate, and doctoral levels.

-Graduate tuition is $1,284 per credit.
-In addition to tuition, graduate students may also incur fees for administrative services, room, and meals, if applicable.
+In addition to graduate tuition rates, students may also incur fees for administrative services, room, and meals, if applicable.
 At Duquesne University, we believe that financing your education is a partnership between the student and the university.
 As part of that partnership, The School of Education offers financial assistance in many forms including:

 - Tuition awards between 25-35%